sergioocode/Sii.DescargaFolio/README.md

 # Sii.DescargaFolio

-Download CAF (Certificate of Authorization of Folios) files from Chile's Internal Revenue Service (SII) using authenticated HTTPS requests with a valid digital certificate.
+This solution allows you to query the **Download CAF (Certificate of Authorization of Folios) files** from Chile's [Servicio de Impuestos Internos (SII)](https://www.sii.cl/) using scraping.
+Download XML file using authenticated HTTPS requests with a valid digital certificate.

-It includes:

-- Fluent API: `Authenticate → Prepare → Download`
-- Session-aware: avoids redundant authentication
-- Built with .NET 8 + ASP.NET Core + IHttpClientFactory
-- Designed for backend automation and SII integration

 > ⚠️ This project is not affiliated with the official SII.
 It is intended for private automation and educational use.